Skip to main content

 Nira

-Nira (NimbleBrain Intelligent Research Assistant) is your AI copilot built into the platform.
+Nira is your AI assistant and the primary way to interact with NimbleBrain Studio.
 Instead of clicking through menus and forms, you describe what you want in natural language, and Nira builds it for you.

 Primary Interface